 acquired habits, but they may have a free will to veto them to some extent, when they think to have good reasons or decide intuitively that it is ethically adequate or morally

 10. In ethics I hold and defend a complex general philosophical ethics based on (a.) cardinal virtues (or good habits), such as prudence, justice, moderation and courage (Plato and Aristotle) combined with (b.) some pragmatic axioms of rational choice (Brentano), (c.) some vital or instinctive value preferences, e.g. for life and health (including for the basic vital needs for fresh air, clean water, healthy food and adequate shelter), knowledge and liberty, joy and happiness, self-love and love of ones relatives and friends, (d.) moral duties of self-perfection and benevolence towards other human beings (Kant), and (e.) some highest moral principles, like respect for personal dignity (Kant) or the Golden Rule, that are independent of religious beliefs about the will of God.
 Since the central and ultimate cognitive virtue is phronesis or the faculty of intuitive judgement (Urteilskraft) (Aristotle and Kant) from the standpoint of an impartial spectator (Adam Smith) this ethics is a form of situation ethics which leaves choices in concrete situations (of ethical and moral conflicts) partially to the free choice and responsibility of individual persons.
 In this way general ethics is compatible with a large variety of different forms of professional ethics, such as economic, juridical, medical or political ethics.
 Since nobody is perfect, all human beings have to learn by making mistakes and are bound to become guilty.
-Therefore, the Judeo-Christian virtues of faith, love and hope need to be incorporated into philosophical ethics in order to fulfil the deep human longing not only for truth and justice, but also for humility, forgiveness, mercy and atonement.
+Therefore, some Judeo-Christian virtues like humility, faith, love and hope need to be incorporated into philosophical ethics in order to fulfil the deep human longing not only for truth and justice, but also for mercy, compassion, solidarity, forgiveness and atonement.